Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The right pair of activewear shoes will reduce strain on your feet and back.

-These slip-on walking shoes from Skechers are perfect when you don’t want to bend over to lace up.
+These slip-ons from Skechers are perfect when you don’t want to bend over to lace up.
 These comfortable shoes are some of the finest pregnancy shoes.

 The shoe is impressively lightweight.
 It molds to your foot and energizes every step.
 That’s no surprise as it has 5GEN cushioning and a Goga Max footbed for extra bounce and comes with a breathable mesh and will keep your feet comfortable.

 New Balance’s cross trainer has rewritten the rules for how to put on shoes when pregnant.

-Yes, it has lace-up support like a regular running shoe, but you can slip it on and off easily.
+Yes, it has lace-up support and comfort like a regular running shoe, but you can slip it on and off easily.